runtime-verification/before-the-workshop/tessla/README.md

 out correct
 ```

-(Note that we only use ruby syntax highlighting, because GitHub supports it and it is syntactically close enough to TeSSLa.)
+(Note that we only use ruby syntax highlighting because GitHub supports it and it is syntactically close enough to TeSSLa.)

 You can find the full specification in [`bursts.tessla`](bursts.tessla).